 - Read the poem “The Rose That Grew from Concrete” and teach your child about grit by finding examples in nature.

 - Read stories about resilience and help your child connect them to his own life.

 - Ask your child, “What’s the hard part?” and help them problem-solve when they want to give up.

 - Follow Duckworth’s “Hard Thing Rule” as a family.

 - Try Amy Lyon’s exercise “Grit Pie” to show your child that obstacles can be overcome.

-These simple activities can help your child build the passion and perseverance he needs to succeed in school and in life.
+These simple activities can help your child build the passion and perseverance they need to succeed in school and life.